hunghg255/git-scm-hooks/README.md

 }
 ```

-If you need to have multiple configuration files or just your-own configuration file, you install hooks manually from it by `npx git-scm-hooks ./my-config.js`.
+If you need to have multiple configuration files or just your-own configuration file, you install hooks manually from it by `npx git-scm-hooks my-config`.

 ### Uninstall git-scm-hooks